skellock/motion-stalactoast/README.md

 ```

-There are 3 types of toasts.
+There are 3 sizes of toasts.

 ```ruby
 toast "Small", type: :status_bar